tushar25bai11335-design/Vityarthi_project/README.md

 * This little program has a good number of tricks:

->Add grocery items one by one
+* Add grocery items one by one

->Mark each item as Essential or Non-essential
+* Mark each item as Essential or Non-essential

->Edit items when mistakes happen (they always happen)
+*Edit items when mistakes happen (they always happen)

->Delete an item you regret buying
+* Delete an item you regret buying

->See totals for both categories
+* See totals for both categories

->Apply discount directly to the bill (just like shopkeeper offer)
+* Apply discount directly to the bill (just like shopkeeper offer)

->Final summary + soft suggestions to avoid overspending next month
+* Final summary + soft suggestions to avoid overspending next month

->It’s not too fancy.
+* It’s not too fancy.
 But it’s surprisingly powerful for daily use.

-Technologies / Tools Used
+**Technologies / Tools Used**

->Python (plain, simple, no libraries imported)
+1-Python (plain, simple, no libraries import)

->Runs in terminal / command prompt
+2-Runs in terminal / command prompt
 Basically… if Python runs, the program runs.

 **Steps to Install & Run the Project**